dbt-labs/docs.getdbt.com/website/docs/sql-reference/window-functions/sql-row-number.md

 We most commonly see the ROW_NUMBER function used in data work to:

 - In [SELECT statements](/sql-reference/select) to add explicit and unique row numbers in a group of data or across an entire table
-- Paired with QUALIFY statement, filter CTEs, queries, or models to capture one unique row per specified partition with the ROW_NUMBER function.
+- Paired with QUALIFY statement, filter <Term id="cte">CTEs</Term>, queries, or models to capture one unique row per specified partition with the ROW_NUMBER function.
 This is particularly useful when you need to remove duplicate rows from a dataset (but use this wisely!).

 This isn’t an extensive list of where your team may be using the ROW_NUMBER function throughout your dbt models, but contains some common scenarios analytics engineers face day-to-day.